What is the Hype Around Six Sigma? And Why Should I Become Certified?

 What is the Six Sigma Certification?

-Six Sigma is a set of tools and techniques companies use to improve production processes, eliminate defects, and ensure quality.
+Six Sigma quality management is a set of tools and techniques companies use to improve production processes, eliminate defects, and ensure quality.
 The Six Sigma credential helps verify and eliminate professionals skilled in recognizing threats, errors, or defects in a business method.

 Obtaining a Six Sigma Credential typically allows individuals to have some degree of experience and testify to their skill.
 Certification can help you become a process improvement specialist and enhance your credibility.